oscarcoleman/Y9dataScience/PRACTICAL_JOURNAL.md

 file.close()
 ```
-I also wrote the ran the following code to move the cleaned data into a new csv:
+I also wrote the ran the following code to practice moving data:
 ```
 import pandas as pd